 Although most automated pasta machines are now quite well-built and not prone to failures, they still require a bit of effort to clean and maintain.
 This is due to the fact that they have more complex inner workings with electronic components intricately placed in inaccessible areas, making it difficult to clean without disassembling them first.

 How To Clean An Electric Pasta Machine?

-Here is the detailed guide on how to clean an electric pasta machine, and I am going to list some tools you will need for this task.
+Back to the main topic, here is the detailed guide on how to clean an electric pasta machine, and I am going to list some tools you will need for this task.